materaldo/Project/Aplikacja/docs/files/controllers/ParticipantController.php.txt

 		return View::make('participants.participant_change');
 	}
 	/**
+	* function add participants/protector to acoomodation made by organizer or admin depends on number of free places alert inform if an allocation was made
-	* @$idAcc is an accomodation id, @$sel it's a reprezentation of group id and participants checked separeted with :
+	* @param integer $idAcc is an accomodation id, @param array $sel it's a reprezentation of group id and participants checked separeted with :
-	* function add participants/protector to acoomodation made by organizer or admin
-	* depends on number of free places alert inform if an allocation was made
 	* @return view
 	*/
 	public function getAssign($idAcc,$sel)